 And get eaten by midges.
 Oh my days the midges.
 If anybody has any foolproof ways of stopping these little buggers please share, we all got eaten alive both nights!

-Sunday morning we had the most wonderful mindfulness walk, led by Chelsea from Loving Life in Wellies, connecting with the world around, listening to the wind, feeling the moss on walls, and yes we hugged a tree.
+Sunday morning we had the most wonderful mindfulness walk starting from the Tarn Centre’s back door, led by Chelsea from Loving Life in Wellies, connecting with the world around, listening to the wind, feeling the moss on walls, and yes we hugged a tree.
 Tree hugging gets a bum rap from people who think it really is a step too far but you know what, it is scientifically proven that trees give off chemicals that can alter our sense of well being.
 So why not hug a tree?